Skyscanner/backpack-android/UNRELEASED.md

 # Unreleased

 > Place your changes below this line.

+**Breaking:**

+- BpkCalendar
+  - Added pre defined `CalendarCellStyles` to standardize calendar colouring logic.
+  - `ColoredBucket` constructor was changed to use `CalendarCellStyles`.

 ## How to write a good changelog entry

 1. Add 'Breaking', 'Added' or 'Fixed' in bold depending on if the change will be major, minor or patch according to [semver](semver.org).